Aged Care Program

 Find out more

-Telehealth - Support RACHs to increase use and availability of telehealth for aged care residents
+Telehealth - Supporting RACHs to increase use and availability of telehealth for aged care residents

 The Australian Government has provided funding to WAPHA to support RACHs with training and equipment to deliver telehealth consultations for residents.

-• provide timely access to specialist telehealth for older people receiving care in RACHs.
-Further information about specialist video consultations under Medicare can be found here
+• Provides timely access to specialist telehealth for older people receiving care in RACHs.

 • RACHs to have access to adequate telehealth to support access to virtual consultations with GPs and other health professionals.